anselanza/omxplayer-controll/README.md

 ```js
 omxp.setVideoCropPos(x1, y1, x2, y2, function(err){});
 ```
-Set the aspect mode for the video, must be one of the following:
+Set the aspect mode for the video; must be one of the following:
    'letterbox', 'fill', 'stretch', 'default'
 ```js
 omxp.setAspectMode(aspect, function(err){});